WICG/turtledove/FLEDGE_k_anonymity_server.md

 #### Device attestations

-Our initial reliance on Google Accounts to issue Trust Tokens that authenticate writes is necessary partly because we don't have other methods of authenticating a Chrome browser to a server.
+Our initial reliance on Google Accounts to issue Private State Tokens that authenticate writes is necessary partly because we don't have other methods of authenticating a Chrome browser to a server.
 Some platforms, like Android with [SafetyNet